-But Edward's campaign is going to take a turn for the worse.
-On approaching the mighty city of Rouen, Edward learns that King Philippe VI of France, rather than shying away from action, had reinforced or destroyed all the bridges across the Seine between the sea and Paris.
-The English are forced deeper and deeper into France, trying to find a way across the river - with supplies running lower and lower - Edward finds himself in an increasingly desperate situation.A glimmer of hope is given to his campaign when he is able to force a way across at Poissy.
-But he now knows the French army is growing in strength and is hot on his heels.
+But Edward III's campaign is about to take a turn for the worse.
+Approaching the mighty city of Rouen, Edward learns that King Philippe VI of France, rather than shying away from action, has reinforced or destroyed all the bridges across the River Seine between the sea and Paris.
+He’s trying to spring a trap that will allow him to crush the English invaders.